AbedElazizShe/LightCompressor/README.md

     new Configuration(
        VideoQuality.MEDIUM,
        false, /*isMinBitrateCheckEnabled*/
-       null, /*videoBitrate: int, or null*/
+       5, /*videoBitrateInMbps: int, or null*/
        false, /*disableAudio: Boolean, or null*/
        false, /*keepOriginalResolution: Boolean, or null*/
        360.0, /*videoWidth: Double, or null*/